trevortai/Optimum-ONNX-InferHub/README.md

 # Optimum-InferHub
-Using Optimum to run inference on a variety of execution providers
+Using Optimum to run inference on a variety of execution providers for ONNX models